Warwick Build Guide by Rimmon

 Now for one of the more important parts of the game, and personally in my opinion a Warwick should almost never lane, unless you absolutely have to.
 I say this because the jungle was meant for Warwick, it's like his natural habitat and he deserves to be kept in it.
 He has such ganking potential while in jungle that it would be poor not to take advantage of it after he gets Infinite Duress.

 In jungle you should always use Hunters Call whenever its off cooldown.
 On bigger monsters (Golem/Lizard/Dragon) I suggest landing at least 3 melee hits to maximize the effect of Eternal Thirst before triggering Hunters Call.

 Hungering Strike should be used on CD whenever you have blue buff.
-If you don't have blue, use it only on: Blue Wraith, Golem(Big one), Red Buff, and Dragon.
 Otherwise you will run out on mana very quickly if you spam it on every enemy, which would be fine, if it didn't harm your CS score so badly.